 - The Hard Hat Tour

-I look forward to more Kentucky bourbon trail trips and tours in the near future, whether the bourbon distilleries are on the “official” Bourbon Trail or off, so check back for updates!
+Every year, I look forward to more Kentucky bourbon trail tours and tastes, so check back for updates.

 The next two bourbon distilleries on my hit list include:

 While I did a tour and tasting of Bulleit when it was located at the Stitzel-Weller facility, I have yet to visit their new Visitor Center experience that opened in 2019 in Shelbyville, KY.
 Click here for more information.

 And finally, the distillery that is currently intriguing me the most is Castle & Key, which I saw from a distance when I was driving to Lexington.
 It actually looks like a castle, and in addition to their distillery and grounds tours, they offer a rotating calendar of events.
 Click here for more information.